Galleria at Sunset

 Galleria at Sunset (informally referred to as Galleria Mall) is an indoor shopping mall at 1300 West Sunset Road in Henderson, Nevada.
-It is owned by Forest City Enterprises and Queensland Investment Corporation, and managed by Forest City.
+It is managed by Spinoso Real Estate Group since 2024.
 Plans to build the mall were announced in 1987, but construction did not begin until 1995.
 It opened on February 28, 1996, and received its first major renovation in 2013, followed by an expansion which added several restaurants.

 It is Henderson's first and only indoor mall, and one of four indoor malls in the Las Vegas Valley.
 It is also one of the largest malls in the state, with 1080208 sqft.
 Anchor tenants include Dick's Sporting Goods (formerly Galyan's), Dillard's, JCPenney, Kohl's (formerly Mervyn's), and Macy's (formerly Robinsons-May).